Chile Cuts Fuel Prices a Fourth Week. Most of March Still Bites

 Chile fuel prices fall again on Thursday, the fourth weekly cut in a row, and drivers will notice it.
 What the forecourt boards will not tell them is that petrol has clawed back under half of what it lost in a single week of March.

-The state oil company ENAP sets out each week’s expected movements in a weekly price report, with the latest edition covering the second to the eighth of July.
-It brings the largest reductions in months.
+The state oil company ENAP sets out each week’s expected movements in a weekly price report.
+The latest edition covers the second to the eighth of July, and it brings the largest reductions in months.

 Ninety-three octane petrol, the grade most Chilean drivers buy, comes down by just over a hundred pesos a litre.
 Ninety-seven octane falls by almost the same, and diesel by more than half as much again.

-In hard currency that is about eleven United States cents off a litre of petrol and seventeen off diesel.
+In hard currency that is about eleven US cents off a litre of petrol and seventeen off diesel.
 Filling a fifty-litre tank costs roughly five dollars and forty cents less than it did last week.

 Why Chile fuel prices are falling now

 The reason lies far from Chile.
-Brent crude has settled back to around seventy dollars a barrel following the truce between the United States and Iran in mid-June.
+Brent crude has settled back to around seventy dollars a barrel after the truce between the United States and Iran in mid-June.

-Chile produces almost no oil of its own and imports nearly all of it, so the barrel price arrives at the pump with very little in the way.
-Finance Minister Jorge Quiroz had signalled a drop of about a hundred pesos on Monday.
+Chile produces almost no oil of its own and imports nearly all of it.
+So the barrel price arrives at the pump with very little in the way, and Finance Minister Jorge Quiroz had signalled a drop of about a hundred pesos on Monday.

-The pass-through runs through a mechanism called MEPCO, which spreads international price swings across smaller weekly adjustments rather than letting them land in one blow.
-It smooths, but it does not absorb.
+The pass-through runs through a mechanism called MEPCO.
+It spreads international price swings across smaller weekly adjustments, so it smooths the change rather than letting it land in one blow.

 Most of the March shock is still there